You will notice

 potassium levels become really elevated, the cat can suffer seizures and

 occasionally even a heart attack.
-You can read more about potassium
+You can read more about high potassium

 Reduced